 Keep personal and business finances separate

 As a small business owner, it can be tempting to merge your personal finances with your business finances.
 Sometimes, it happens without you noticing.
 Other times, it is a matter of convenience.
 Whichever reason you might have, combining finances will only lead to confusion.
-Using a single card for personal and business transactions will make it difficult to track your spending on both ends.
+For example, using a single credit card for personal and business transactions will make it difficult to track your spending on both ends.
 It can also make you underestimate your expenses, and you may find yourself dipping into business funds for personal purchases.
+Instead, it would be better to have a separate business credit card for all your business expenses.

 As early as possible, create a separate business account.
 This will not only save you time and effort when it comes to tracking or organizing your financials, but it will also prevent you from spending money that should have been reserved for the business.
 Keeping personal and business accounts separate is a key aspect of staying organized and professional.